Michael Taylor (Australian cricketer)

-Michael David Taylor (born 9 June 1955 in Chelsea, Victoria) was an Australian first class cricketer who played for Victoria and Tasmania, and despite never playing Test cricket or One Day Internationals for Australia, also participated in the South African rebel tours.
+Michael David Taylor (born 9 June 1955) is an Australian retired first class cricketer who played for Victoria and Tasmania, and despite never playing Test cricket or One Day Internationals for Australia, also participated in the South African rebel tours.
 Highlights of his career included 1000 first class runs in a season while playing with both Victoria and Tasmania and an unbeaten 234 for Victoria against the touring West Indians in Melbourne in 1984–85.

 Career

 Michael Taylor was a right-handed batsman who debuted for the South Melbourne Club in 1972–73.
 He made his first class debut in the 1977–78 season, making 75 and 107 against Queensland in his first game, but his subsequent form was inconsistent and he only played 5 more matches over the next two seasons.

 Taylor's club form remained strong and he won the Ryder Medal in 1981–82 for the best player in the VCA games.
 He established himself in the Victorian side in the 1982–83 season, making 771 runs at an average of 45.35.
 The following season he scored 1010 runs at 72.14, including a century against the visiting Pakistanis.

 In 1984–85 he scored 801 runs at 50.06, the highlight being 234 not out against the West Indies, an innings that went for eight and a half hours.
 He was also selected to play for the Prime Ministers XI.